plotly/dash-bio/CONTRIBUTING.md

 `dash-bio` repo* !

 #### Step 3: Push to the playground server
-Run `git subtree push --prefix tests/dashbio_demos/[app name]-test plotly master`.
+Run `git subtree push --prefix tests/dashbio_demos/[app directory] [app name]-test master`.
 This will deploy the app on the playground server.
 Check that it works by visiting the URL that is displayed in the console.
 Try out a few of the callbacks to make sure that they are working.

 #### Step 4: Initialize the app on the dash-gallery server and push to it
-Log into the `developers` account on [dash-gallery.plotly.host](dash-gallery.plotly.host) and follow the same instructions as in Step 1, but give this remote a different name (e.g., by running `git remote add gallery [deployment server git URL]`).
-Then, run `git push gallery master`.
+Log into the `developers` account on [dash-gallery.plotly.host](dash-gallery.plotly.host) and follow the same instructions as in Step 1, but give this remote a different name (e.g. by running `git remote add gallery [deployment server git URL]`).
+Then, run `git subtree push --prefix tests/dashbio_demos/[app directory] gallery master`.

 #### Step 5: Undo the app-specific commit
 Run `git log` to find the ID of the commit prior to the one that you just made to change the `Procfile`.
-Then, reset your local branch to this commit so that the `index.py` app still deploys and runs normally.
+Then, reset your local branch to this commit so that the `app.py` app still deploys and runs normally.
 You can do this by running `git reset --hard [commit ID]`.

 #### Step 6: Ensure that your branch is even with `master`